(updated ) by

 end

-See :h vim.lsp for more information about vim.lsp integration and the various features.
+See :h vim.lsp for more information about vim.lsp integration and features.

 See https://github.com/rockerBOO/neovim-lsp-0.11 for an example config.